📖 Documentation

 Permissions

-Server owners have full access — all tabs, all actions, can see unmasked IP/ISP/location, can change settings and billing.
-Moderators (assigned via Discord role) can access all mod panel tabs and take actions, but IP addresses are masked (xxx.xxx.xxx.xxx).
+Platform administrators have full access — all tabs, all actions, can see IP/ISP/location data.
+Server owners and moderators can access all mod panel tabs and take actions but cannot see IP data.
 Regular members have no access to the mod panel — only the verification page.

 Slash commands: The bot supports slash commands in Discord for fast actions without opening the dashboard.
-Use /warn, /kick, /ban, /suspend, /unsuspend, and /lookup directly in Discord.
+Use /warn, /mute, /unmute, /kick, /ban, /suspend, /unsuspend, /lookup, /modmail-new, /modmail-reply, /modmail-note, /modmail-close, /rank, and /leaderboard directly in Discord.
 All slash command actions are logged identically to dashboard actions.

 10 Server Structure & Roles